ethan-rogers/sketch-application/README.md

 * `h` hide / show tool bar.
 *  `ctrl` + `z` undo your last edit.
 * `ctrl` + `y` redo your last edit.

-### Exporting

-Currently the program supports exporting to `.nts` format. `.nts` files allow you to reimport your work inside the program.
-In the future, we plan on adding functionality to the `.png` and `.pdf` buttons, which will allow you to export to formats that can be viewed independently of the PenGuin application.

 ## Contributions